dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/in-memory.md

 [!code-csharp[Main](../../../../samples/core/Miscellaneous/Testing/BusinessLogic/BloggingContext.cs#Constructors)]

-> [!NOTE]
-> `DbContextOptions<TContext>` tells the context all of its settings, such as which database to connect to.
+> [!TIP] `DbContextOptions<TContext>` tells the context all of its settings, such as which database to connect to.
 This is the same object that is built by running the OnConfiguring method in your context.

 ## Writing tests